Blog Home

 The energy provided by food is measured in calories.
 A food's energy density is the number of calories per gram.
 This can be calculated using the following equation:

 A food with a lower energy density has fewer calories per gram.
-As a general rule, foods with more water content and fiber have low energy densities, because these two components add weight without excess calories.
+As a general rule, foods with higher water content and fiber have lower energy densities because these two components add weight without excess calories.
 The Centers for Disease Control and Prevention provides a good example of this concept.
-One and a half fresh oranges has about 100 calories, and three pretzel rods also have 100 calories.
-The oranges weigh 200 grams and the pretzels weigh 25 grams, so the oranges have a lower energy density than the pretzels.
+One and a half fresh oranges have about 100 calories, and three pretzel rods also have 100 calories.
+The oranges weigh 200 grams, and the pretzels weigh 25 grams, so the oranges have a lower energy density than the pretzels.

 How does energy density affect weight loss?

-Consuming low energy density foods is a strategy to feel full while reducing calories for weight loss.
-Research shows that we consume about the same weight of food each day, but not the same amount of calories.
+Consuming low-energy-density foods is a strategy to feel full while reducing calories for weight loss.
+Research shows that we consume about the same weight of food each day, but not the same number of calories.
 You can lower your calorie intake without reducing the weight of the food you eat.
 Studies show that people can lose weight without feeling deprived if foods with lower energy density are used.

-One study reported that subjects who were given a low energy density salad before a meal consumed fewer calories at the meal, but reported feeling as full as those who ate no salad or who ate a higher energy density salad.
+One study reported that subjects who were given a low-energy-density salad before a meal consumed fewer calories at the meal but reported feeling as full as those who ate no salad or a higher-energy-density salad.

 Do I need to track energy density?

 Tracking calories is one way of keeping energy density in check.
-Knowing that foods with more water and fiber are less energy dense is the first step to making smart choices.
+Knowing that foods with more water and fiber are less energy-dense is the first step toward making smart choices.
 There is no need to calculate energy density for every food.
-Simply increase low energy density foods (fruits and vegetables) and decrease high energy density foods (fast food, processed snack foods, baked goods).
+Simply increase low-energy-density foods (fruits and vegetables) and decrease high-energy-density foods (fast food, processed snack foods, baked goods).

 The equation becomes helpful when you are trying to choose between foods that both offer nutritional benefits.
 For example, raisins and grapes fit into a healthy diet, but fresh grapes are less energy dense than raisins.